Atlassian soars after strong beat and a hike to its 2026 guidance, blowing a hole in the software AI bear thesis

 For the quarter ended March 31, 2026, the company reported:

-Adjusted EPS of $1.75 per share, more than 30% ahead of analyst estimates for $1.34 of adjusted earnings.
+Adjusted earnings per share of $1.75 per share, more than 30% ahead of analyst estimates for $1.34 of adjusted earnings.

-CEO Mike Cannon-Brookes noted that “Our strong Q3 results show the power of our strategy in action, with total revenue growing 32% year-over-year to $1.8 billion, as customers sign bigger, longer-term commitments, and connect their teams and workflows on our AI-powered platform,” the company also hiked its fiscal year 2026 outlook, ending June 30.
+CEO Mike Cannon-Brookes noted, “Our strong Q3 results show the power of our strategy in action, with total revenue growing 32% year-over-year to $1.8 billion, as customers sign bigger, longer-term commitments, and connect their teams and workflows on our AI-powered platform.”
+The company also hiked the outlook for its 2026 fiscal year, ending June 30.
 Atlassian now expects:

-Total revenue year-over-year growth to be approximately 24%, up from 22% expected in the previous quarter.
+Total year-over-year revenue growth to be approximately 24%, up from the 22% expected in the previous quarter.

-Higher revenue growth for its key businesses, with Cloud now expected to grow 26.5%, Data Center 21.5%, and Marketplace and other 6.5%, compared to the year before.
+Higher revenue growth for its key businesses, with its Cloud segment now expected to grow 26.5%, Data Center 21.5%, and Marketplace and Other 6.5%, compared to the year before.

 Earlier in March, Atlassian announced it was laying off about one-tenth of its staff “to self-fund further investment in AI and enterprise sales, while strengthening our financial profile.”